foulger2019/harry_potter_and_the_facial_recognition_classifier/Harry Potter/en/step_5.md

 We can use `Grid` to create a good looking interface.

 We can construct this using `Grid`.
-Let's look at an easy example of `Grid`
+Let's look at an basic example of `Grid`

 ![Grid](images/Grid.png)